 Hartford is a very small city located in the state of Alabama.
 With a population of 2,696 people and just one neighborhood, Hartford is the 182nd largest community in Alabama.

-When you are in Hartford, you'll notice that it is more blue-collar than most other communities in America.
-43.53% of Hartford’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Hartford is generally considered to be a blue-collar town.
+43.53% of the Hartford workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Hartford is a city of transportation and shipping workers, construction workers and builders, and professionals.
 There are especially a lot of people living in Hartford who work in office and administrative support (11.68%), healthcare (10.04%), and healthcare suport services (9.27%).

 The city is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Hartford has relatively fewer families with younger children, and/or college students.
 Combined, this makes Hartford a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.